Opinion | Let’s not mince words about Limbaugh’s legacy

 There is never a good time for obfuscation, certainly not at the time of someone’s death.
 I can’t pretend to have found humor in the bombast that Limbaugh regularly unloaded upon all ideas and people he disliked.
 There was nothing comic in his cruel commentaries that degraded women, Blacks and gays.

 Still, I pause to recognize Limbaugh’s passing Wednesday.
 He meant so much to the Republican Party and to the reactionaryism he helped to stoke within it.
-His was the world around which they seem to revolve.
+His was the world around which it seemed to revolve.
 His authority to judge went unchallenged.
 His opinions unquestioned.
 His greatness recognized by then-President Donald Trump, who, on the night of the 2020 State of the Union address, bestowed upon Limbaugh the nation’s highest civilian honor, the Presidential Medal of Freedom.

 “He is the greatest fighter and winner that you will ever meet,” Trump proclaimed.